Horse Racing Games Free to Play

 History & Evolution of Horse Racing

-Horse racing is a very complex sport.
-Even the most authoritative figures of horse racing are learning something new every day.
+Horse racing is a very complex sport, and even the most authoritative figures are learning something new every day.
 There are so many aspects to horse racing, and each aspect represents a lifestyle for thousands of people.
-We added this section to give our horse race game players an opportunity to become familiar with a very broad stroke of the entire horse racing industry.
+We added this section to give our players an opportunity to become familiar with a very broad stroke of the entire horse racing industry.
 A lot of the information contained here will not necessarily make you a better player in our free virtual horse racing game, but will give you a general knowledge of this amazing sport.
 When we look at horse racing, we look at it as almost an artistic evolution.

 HORSE RACING : ORIGINS, INFLUENCERS AND MODERN DAY